kevinserrano/Employee-Tracker/README.md

   <p> Visual Studio (VS) code and the MySQL Workbench applications are needed.</p>

   ## Usage
   <p> To run the application via VS code, the user must run the following commands: npm init and npm i mysql to install the necessary package-lock.json and node_modules.
-Once the installs are complete, the application may be run via the following command: node index.js</p>
+Once the installs are complete, the application may be run via the following command: node index.js.
+Then the user follows the prompts and does what is needed.</p>

   ## License
   <img>![badge](https://img.shields.io/badge/license-MIT%20License-brightgreen)</img>